top of page

 Approach

-We will host a total of 5 dialogues, including:
+We are hosting a total of 5 dialogues, including:

-Dialogues with each participant group: (1) patients/citizens, (2) policymakers, regulators, and the professional association, (3) pharmacists, and (4) other health professionals
+• dialogues with each participant group: (1) patients/citizens (2) policymakers, regulators, and the professional association, (3) pharmacists, and (4) other health professionals; AND

 Outcomes and Deliverables